Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Dreams do come true, if we only wish hard enough, You can have anything in life if you will sacrifice everything else for it."
+> "A lot of people have gone further than they thought they could because someone else thought they could."
-> — **James Matthew Barrie**
+> — **Zig Ziglar**

 ---